 White Tooth Fillings: A Procedure Overview

-With 20 years of experience behind him, Lakefront Family Dentistry’s cosmetic dentist, Dr. Derek B. Hauser, DDS, has been serving Riverside County as both a family and cosmetic dentist.
-He can address a number of general and specific dental needs, including white tooth fillings.
+Dr. Derek Hauser and Dr. Mark Phillipe have been serving Riverside County as both family and cosmetic dentists at Lakefront Family Dentistry in Lake Elsinore with over 40 years of combined experience.
+Our top dentists address a number of general and specific dental needs, including white tooth fillings.
 Fillings can fix damage due to fractures, cracks or decay in the teeth.

 Fillings are developed using synthetic, composite resin material that is blended to match the color of the natural tooth.
-Dr. Hauser routinely uses this mixture to help restore patients’ teeth.
+Dr. Hauser and Dr. Phillipe routinely use this mixture to help restore patients’ teeth.
 If you need a filling or have questions, Contact Lakefront Family Dentistry at (951) 244-9495 or Request an Appointment Online Today!

 The Causes of Cavities